DeenAlIslam/MuslimLife/Health/sunnahTreatment.md

 ### Cupping

 "No one complained to the Messenger of Allah (ﷺ) of a headache but he told him to get himself cupped, or of a pain in his legs but he told him to dye them with henna."
 [Abu Daud 3858](https://sunnah.com/abudawud:3858)

+## Stomach Problem

+### Honey

+A man came to the Prophet (ﷺ) and said, "My brother has some Abdominal trouble."
+The Prophet (ﷺ) said to him "Let him drink honey."
+The man came for the second time and the Prophet (ﷺ) said to him, 'Let him drink honey."
+He came for the third time and the Prophet (ﷺ) said, "Let him drink honey."
+He returned again and said, "I have done that ' The Prophet (ﷺ) then said, "Allah has said the truth, but your brother's Abdomen has told a lie.
+Let him drink honey."
+So he made him drink honey and he was cured.
+[Bukhari 5684](https://sunnah.com/bukhari:5684)

+## Fever

+## Pain

+## Ruqiya